2526sw/E-Commerce-Sales-Analysis/README.md

 The **Vendor details page** focus on vendor-level drill-through Power BI report showcasing Vendor's performance, highlighting total sales (49.53M), 514K items sold, and a detailed monthly sales breakdown to enable focused vendor performance analysis.

 ---
-## 📌 Project Overview

-This project focuses on analyzing the sales performance of a large ecommerce platform selling 25,000+ products through multiple vendors nationwide.
-The objective was to create an analytical dashboard for the Sales Team to:

-* Track overall sales performance
-* Analyze vendor-wise and item-wise contribution
-* Identify underperforming products
-* Visualize sales trends and distribution patterns

-The dashboard was built using **three Excel datasets**:

-1. **2021Sales.xls** – Order data including OrderID, Date, ItemID, Quantity, and Sales Amount
-2. **Item-Vendor.xls** – Mapping of items to vendors
-3. **Vendor-Manager.xls** – Mapping of vendors to sales managers

----

 ## 🗂 Data Model